Southporter/kafka-tutorial/part1/README.md

 | group.id | groupId | Identifies the group to which the consumer belongs.
 This group id is used to coordinate between consumers so that all partitions are covered.
 It will rebalance partition assignments if a new consumer joins or one drops out |
 | bootstrap.servers | brokers | same as for producers |
 | auto.offset.reset | fromBeginning | Tells the consumer where to start reading values.
 Earliest or fromBeginning will look at the first message in the topic.
 Default is to only consume new messages |

+## The Goal

+In this folder you will find 2 files: [scores.txt](scores.txt) and [ids.txt](ids.txt).
+ Scores need to be published to the `pinball.scores` topic and ids need to be published to the `pinball.users` topic.
+Each line in the file is a key:value pair.